IBM/ibm-satellite-storage/config-templates/netapp/netapp-trident/20.07/README.md

 ## Troubleshooting

-In case the required resource are getting create check the Trident Opertor log
+In case the required resource are not getting created then check the Trident Opertor log
 ```
 oc -n trident logs <trident operator pod name>
 ```